 Other documents – which can be inspected at the Archive Centre at Churchill College, Cambridge – show evidence that Dick Clements, who worked for Labour leaders Michael Foot and Neil Kinnock, was in the pay of the Soviet secret service.

 Dick Clements was editor of Tribune from 1961 until 1982, when Michael Foot invited him to move to Labour Party headquarters to run the leader’s private office.
 He was retained as executive officer when Neil Kinnock succeeded Foot, until 1987.
 The document says that “Dan” was Tribune’s “editor” (redaktor in Russian).

 Clements admitted meeting Soviet officials but denied they had influenced Tribune’s editorial line.
 He laughed off the idea that he might have been “Agent Dan”.

 But the most remarkable story relating to the documents is Vasili Mitrokhin’s own.

-The former KGB officer Vasili Mitrokhin as he looked the day he defected to the West In 1972, the KGB decided to rehouse its vast archive and Mitrokhin was, for 12 years, the officer responsible for transferring the documents from the Lubyanka to their new location.
+In 1972, the KGB decided to rehouse its vast archive and Mitrokhin was, for 12 years, the officer responsible for transferring the documents from the Lubyanka to their new location.
 As he catalogued them, he meticulously copied them out by hand into little green-lined school exercise books.